DigitalCommons/property-boundaries-service/docs/pipeline.md

 ## Analysing the pipeline output

-After the `updateOwnerships` task is complete, the new data should be visible in LX for all users.
+After the `updateOwnerships` task is complete, the new company ownership data should be visible in LX for all users.

 After the `downloadOwnerships` task, a LX super user can see the pending INSPIRE polygons that have been downloaded in a separate, secret data layer.